andynines/automail/readme.md

 ## Setup
 Setting up an Automail bot is fast and simple.
 1. **Gather material for the content file.** By default, the content file is located in the `records` folder and is called `quotes.txt`.
 The composer views each individual line of this file as a possible selection to appear in an email.
 2. **Configure a new bot.** The constants which will be used to log into an email account and style the message are declared in `settings.py`.
-Your email provider determines what server domain name and port number to use, and may require you to undergo additional steps before you may log into an account programatically.
+Your email provider determines what server domain name and port number to use, and may require you to undergo additional steps before you can log into an account programatically.
 3. **Initialize the environment.** Move your current directory to the top level of the repository and run `initialize.py`.
 4. **Schedule the bot.** Using Windows Task Scheduler or Cron, schedule `automail.py` to run whenever you desire.
 It will be completely self-sufficient from hereon.
 ## Usage
-### Log dump
 The bot actively logs all of its actions.

     2018-03-23 23:20:03.167494 Fresh log